Wildlife of Antarctica: Birds

 The rocky shores of mainland Antarctica and its offshore islands provide nesting space for over 100 million birds every spring.
 These nesters include species of albatrosses, petrels, skuas, gulls and terns.
 The insectivorous South Georgia pipit is endemic to South Georgia and some smaller surrounding islands.
 Ducks, the South Georgia pintail and Eaton's pintail, inhabit South Georgia, Kerguelen and Crozet.

 The flightless penguins are almost all located in the Southern Hemisphere (the only exception is the equatorial Galapagos penguin), with the greatest concentration located on and around Antarctica.
-Four of the 18 penguin species live and breed on the mainland and its close offshore islands.
+Four of the eighteen penguin species live and breed on the mainland and its close offshore islands.
 Another four species live on the subantarctic islands.
 Emperor penguins have four overlapping layers of feathers, keeping them warm.
+They also reduce heat loss with countercurrent heat exchange systems throughout their body to cool blood as it reaches extremities like the feet.
 They are the only Antarctic animal to breed during the winter.

 Fish

 Compared to other major oceans, there are few fish species in few families in the Southern Ocean.
 The most species-rich family are the snailfish (Liparidae), followed by the cod icefish (Nototheniidae) and eelpouts (Zoarcidae).
 Together the snailfish, eelpouts and notothenioids (which includes cod icefish and several other families) account for almost 9/10 of the more than 320 described fish species in the Southern Ocean.
 Tens of undescribed species also occur in the region, especially among the snailfish.
 If strictly counting fish species of the Antarctic continental shelf and upper slope, there are more than 220 species and notothenioids dominate, both in number of species (more than 100) and biomass (more than 90%).
 Southern Ocean snailfish and eelpouts are generally found in deep waters, while the icefish also are common in shallower waters.
 In addition to the relatively species-rich families, the region is home to a few species from other families: hagfish (Myxinidae), lamprey (Petromyzontidae), skates (Rajidae), pearlfish (Carapidae), morid cods (Moridae), eel cods (Muraenolepididae), gadid cods (Gadidae), horsefish (Congiopodidae), Antarctic sculpins (Bathylutichthyidae), triplefins (Tripterygiidae) and southern flounders (Achiropsettidae).
 Among fish found south of the Antarctic Convergence, almost 90% of the species are endemic to the region.